 A valuation report is an assessment of the property you wish to purchase to determine its value.

-With most of our lenders, we’re able to order this valuation before you apply for a home loan!
+With most of our lenders, we’re able to order a free property valuation before you apply for a home loan!

 What are the advantages of an upfront property valuation?

-- A clear credit file: Every time that you apply for a loan, it leaves an enquiry on your credit file.
+- You’ll keep your clear credit file: Every time that you apply for a loan, it leaves an enquiry on your credit file.
 Too many enquiries look bad and can affect your credit score.

-- A way to determine whether a property will be accepted by your bank: If your property doesn’t meet the bank’s lending criteria, we can apply with a different bank.
+- You’ll know if the property will be accepted by your bank: If your property doesn’t meet the bank’s lending criteria, we can apply with a different bank.

-- A quicker mortgage application process: We can order an upfront valuation before submitting your application which means the bank can approve your loan immediately.
+- Your home application will be approved faster: We can order an upfront valuation before submitting your application which means the bank can approve your loan immediately.

 Which banks allow us to order valuations?

 - Commonwealth Bank (CBA) – Between $0 and $49.